 Virtualization using Hyper V

-Windows supports Droka – that lets you create simple containers that you can use in parallel or to create Hyber V containers that are considered better than simple containers.
+Windows supports Droka – that lets you create simple containers that you can use in parallel or create Hyber V containers that are considered better than simple containers.
 Though you can create Windows Containers in parallel, often they end up using the same libraries and resources.
 In this case, one or more of “Bad” containers may end create a jam by holding up resources and not releasing them for other containers to use.
-That is the only drawback that led to introduction of Hyper V containers.
+That is the only drawback that led to the introduction of Hyper V containers.

 Hyper V containers create everything separately for each virtual atmosphere.
 That is, even the OS is recreated and provided to the applications running in that virtual compartment.
 This means that there are not common virtual resources and hence no conflicts.

-Nested virtualizations in Windows are made possible using Hyper V. You may try other things but Microsoft says that currently the nested virtualization will work only with Hyper V containers.
+Nested virtualizations in Windows are made possible using Hyper V. You may try other things but Microsoft says that currently, the nested virtualization will work only with Hyper V containers.
 So you have to be careful to create one container and then create another inside the first container.
 If you try to use any other hypervisor or try to create another Hyper V container in parallel to what you’ve already created, it might not work.
 It raises a question in my mind though – are parallel containers not possible in Windows then?
 I will talk about it in the next section as well.

 As said earlier, you can create a Hyper V container.
 This container will make sure that other hypervisors are not allowed to see it.
 That is, only the container will appear as the CPU and the actual CPU might not be visible to other hypervisors so that you cannot even create another container in parallel.
-The doubt in this case is whether you can create two or more Hyper V containers in parallel or you get to create containers only inside the first container that you created.
+The doubt, in this case, is whether you can create two or more Hyper V containers in parallel or you get to create containers only inside the first container that you created.